M1841 24-pounder howitzer: Specifications

-The Model 1841 bronze 24-pounder howitzer barrel was 65.0 in from the base ring to the muzzle and weighed 1320 lb.
-The diameter of the bore (caliber) was 5.82 in and the bore length was 61 in.
+The Model 1841 bronze 24-pounder howitzer barrel was 65.0 in from the base ring to the muzzle and its weight was 1320 lb.
+The diameter of the bore (caliber) was 5.82 in and the bore length was 61.0 in.
 This means the bore was 10.48 calibers long.
-The howitzer fired a 18.4 lb shell.
-At 5° elevation, the gun could throw the shell a distance of 1322 yd with the standard propellant charge of 2.0 lb.
-The carriage weighed 1128 lb and the total weight of gun and carriage was 2446 lb (using a gun weight of 1,318 lbs.).
+The howitzer fired a 18.4 lb common shell.
+At 5° elevation, the gun could throw common shell a distance of 1322 yd with the standard propellant charge of 2.0 lb.
+The carriage weighed 1128 lb and the total weight of gun and carriage was 2446 lb (using a gun weight of 1,318 lbs).
 The howitzer could fire common shell, spherical case (shrapnel), or canister shot.
 It could not use solid shot.
+The rate of fire for a smoothbore field artillery piece was two aimed shots per minute.
+Since a smaller charge was needed to fire a projectile, the 24-pounder howitzer had a smaller chamber near the breech only 4.62 in in diameter.

 The Union Army tried to standardize battery size at six guns.
 Each gun was pulled by a limber with an ammunition chest.
 Two caissons with additional ammunition were assigned to each gun.
 A battery wagon and a traveling forge were attached to each battery.
 Therefore, a six gun battery typically had 20 six-horse teams to pull six gun limbers, 12 caissons, wagon, and forge, plus 10 extra horses.
 Each gun was served by a sergeant, two corporals, and six privates.
 Six privates drove the limber and caissons.
 Two guns formed a section, commanded by a lieutenant and the battery was led by a captain.
 When a battery's guns were unlimbered, they were placed at regulation 14 yd intervals, with limbers and caissons to the rear.
 A six gun battery occupied a width of 82 yd and a depth of 47 yd.